milochen0418/gifts-differing/PART I Theory/CH02_ExtensionsOfJungsTheory.md

 ## Constant Presence of the Auxiliary Process

+The first requisite for balance is development of the auxiliary process in support of the dominant process.
+Jung does not mention the auxiliary process in Psychological Types until page 513, after all his descriptions of the types.

+- In the foregoing descriptions I have no desire to give my readers the impression that such pure types occur at all frequently in actual practice.
+(1923, p.
+513)

+- In conjunction with the most differentiated function, another function of secondary importance, and therefore of inferior differentiation in consciousness, is constantly present, and is a relatively determining factor.
+(1923, p.
+513)

+- Experience shows that the secondary function is always one whose nature is different from, though not antagonistic to, the leading function: Thus, for example, thinking, as primary function, can readily pair with intuition as auxiliary, or indeed equally well with sensation, but … never with feeling.
+(1923, p.
+515)

 ## Results of the Combinations of Perception and Judgment

 ## Role of the Auxiliary in Balancing Extraversion-Introversion